-- any shares acquired in connection with the Separation on April 1, 2020; - any shares held by the individual prior to becoming subject to the stock ownership requirements; and - any shares acquired upon the vesting of restricted share units (including performance-based restricted shares units) or upon the exercise of stock options, after deducting shares used to pay for the option exercise price and taxes.
+- any shares acquired in connection with the Separation on April 1, 2020; - · any shares held by the individual prior to becoming subject to the stock ownership requirements; and - any shares acquired upon the vesting of restricted share units (including performance-based restricted shares units) or upon the exercise of stock options, after deducting shares used to pay for the option exercise price and taxes.

 This requirement increases to 100% in the event a sale of shares results in non-compliance.
 Registered shares, shares held in trust, unvested time-based restricted share units or stock awards, and shares held in stock funds of Arconic savings plans or deferred compensation plans count towards compliance with the stock ownership requirements.
-Unvested performance-based restricted share units or stock awards, shares underlying stock options, stock appreciation rights ("SARs"), and pledged shares are not counted towards compliance with the stock ownership requirements.
+Unvested performance-based restricted share units or stock awards, shares underlying stock options, stock appreciation rights, and pledged shares are not counted towards compliance with the stock ownership requirements.

-Prohibition against Short Sales, Hedging, Margin Accounts and Pledging
+Prohibition Against Short Sales, Hedging, Margin Accounts and Pledging of Shares

-Our Insider Trading Policy contains restrictions that, among other things, prohibit directors, officers or employees from:

-- engaging in short sales of Arconic securities and derivative or speculative transactions in Arconic securities; - purchasing or using financial instruments (including prepaid variable forward contracts, equity swaps, collars and exchange funds) that are designed to hedge or offset any decrease in the market value of Arconic securities; and - holding Arconic securities in margin accounts, pledging Arconic securities as collateral or maintaining an automatic rebalance feature in savings plans, deferred compensation or deferred fee plans (applicable to directors and Section 16 officers).
+Our Insider Trading Policy contains restrictions that, among other things, prohibit directors, officers or employees from engaging in short sales of Arconic securities and derivative or speculative transactions in Arconic securities, or from purchasing or using financial instruments (including prepaid variable forward contracts, equity swaps, collars and exchange funds) that are designed to hedge or offset any decrease in the market value of Arconic securities.
+In addition, directors and officers required to file reports under Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), are prohibited from holding Arconic securities in margin accounts, pledging Arconic securities as collateral or maintaining an automatic rebalance feature in savings plans, deferred compensation or deferred fee plans.